The brand-new 18th edition of Kurzban's Immigration Law Sourcebook is now shipping.Order Now

 You can find all the notes, bookmarks, and folders you have created by clicking on the applicable buttons in the blue navigation menu along the top of the screen.

 Please note that at this time, you cannot add a note or bookmark to a PDF document in AILALink.
+Notes and bookmarks are not able to be used when accessing AILALink via a library's IP subscription.

 Can I use AILALink to check to see whether a case is still good law?